lenewsad/IntuneEDU/IntuneEDU/apps/add-apps.md

 You can edit the application at any time by clicking **Edit** which re-opens the web app details.

 ## Add Windows Store for Business apps
-Applications that you own in Windows Store for Business are automatically available in Intune for Education.
+Apps that you own in Windows Store for Business are automatically available in Intune for Education.
 Any time you make changes to your app ownership, whether  buying new apps or revoking purchases, that change is reflected in Intune for Education.

 To add a new Windows Store for Business apps:
 1. In the [Intune for Education](https://manage.windowsazure.com) console, click **Apps**.
 2. Click the **+ New Windows Store App** to open your Windows Store for Business account.
 You can search for app you want to add.
-Once you find it, go ahead and buy the required number of licenses for the application.
+Once you find it, go ahead and buy the required number of licenses for the app.
 3. Intune for Education will be updated to show your purchase.
 This might take up to 12 hours.
 4. You can now [install the app on devices](install-apps.md).